rthiyagu/jquery-ui-droppable-iframe/README.md

 This plugin seeks to resolve these issues.
 The current version:
 - accounts for all offsets between the top window and a nested iframe
 - accounts for vertical scrolling within the iframe itself
+- accounts for vertical scrolling within the top window

 The plugin does *not*:
+- account for any scrolling made within intermediate elements between the iframe and the top window
-- accounts for scrolling within the top window (TBD)
+- account for horizontal scrolling within both the iframe and top window
 - support multiple nested iframes (TBD)
-- account for horizontal scrolling within the iframe (TBD)

 # Demo
 See some basic examples [here](http://kamelkev.github.io/jquery-ui-droppable-iframe)